Publication Policy and Scope

 Manuscripts should be submitted in concise and clear English using U.K. spelling.
 Authors for whom English is a second language should have their manuscript professionally edited before submission to improve the English.
 Submitted manuscripts deemed to not adhere to high English language standards, either by the Editor-in-Chief, Deputy Editor, or Subject Editor (a member of the Editorial Board), or the referees, may be reverted back to the corresponding author at any stage of the revision process.

-Our recommended language editor, who should be contacted directly for pricing and payment information, is Dr Barry Blair: firstname.lastname@example.org
+Our recommended language editing service provider should be contacted directly for pricing and payment information: Barry Blair Editing: firstname.lastname@example.org

-African Entomology will move to a peer-reviewed, Open Access journal format from January 2022, supporting the Budapest Open Access Initiative principles: “By ‘open access’ to this literature, we mean its free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
+African Entomology is a peer-reviewed, open access journal, supporting the Budapest Open Access Initiative principles: “By ‘open access’ to this literature, we mean its free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, is to give authors control over the integrity of their work and the right to be properly acknowledged and cited.”
 Therefore, copyright remains with the author/s of the article/s.

 Conflict of Interest Policy